NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Supporting-Multiple-Target-Frameworks.md

 When NuGet installs a package that has multiple assembly versions, it tries to match the framework name of the assembly with the target framework of the project.

 If a match is not found, NuGet copies the assembly for the highest version that is less than or equal to the project's target framework, if available.
-If not compatible assembly found, then NuGet returns appropriate error message.
+If no compatible assembly is found, NuGet returns an appropriate error message.

 For example, consider the following folder structure in a package: